-The Director and Administrative Staff have been paid through the payroll system of Colby Community College and received the same vacation and sick leave benefits as provided by the policy manual for College employees.
-Beginning January 1, 2013 the payroll for the Director and Administrative Staff was moved to the Consortium.
-Currently there is no provision for carry-forward of vacation and sick leave for the Administrative Staff.
-Most of the instructors for the online courses are employees of one of the six member Colleges and as such, are covered by the policy of each College.
-There is no amount accrued by the Consortium for compensated absences as the liability is currently the responsibility of each College.
+The CEO and Administrative Staff have been paid through the payroll system of Colby Community College and received the same vacation and sick leave benefits as provided by the policy manual for College employees.
+Beginning January 1, 2013 the payroll for the CEO and Administrative Staff was moved to the Consortium.
+Currently there is a provision for carry-forward of vacation and sick leave for the Administrative Staff.
+All of the instructors for the online courses are now paid by the Consortium, however, currently none of the instructors work enough hours to be eligible for any benefits from the Consortium.